Credit Suisse currency rigging claims go before U.S. jury

 The case is In Re Foreign Exchange Benchmark Rates Antitrust Litigation, U.S. District Court, Southern District of New York, No. 13-07789.

-(Reporting by Jody Godoy in New York; Editing by Noeleen Walder and Andrea Ricci)
+(Reporting by Jody Godoy in New York; Editing by Noeleen Walder, Andrea Ricci and Josie Kao)

 ((Jody.Godoy@thomsonreuters.com;))